 - citizens of countries that have a entry visa exemption agreement with Norway

-Students who need to apply for visa or residence permit must submit the application as soon as possible after receiving the Letter of Admission from NIH.
+Students who need to apply for a study permit must submit the application as soon as possible after receiving the Letter of Admission from NIH.

 If you do not need a entry visa: